-Main point here: if you drive a premium car with a more complicated electronic layout (read lots of gadgets multiple ECU-s or else), best don’t try this.
+The main point here: if you drive a premium car with a more complicated electronic layout (read lots of gadgets multiple ECU-s or else), best don’t try this.

-Due to the complicated nature of the installation there may be unpredictable side effects that will cause problems.
+Due to the complicated nature of the installation, there may be unpredictable side effects that will cause problems.
 Perhaps you’ll reset the check engine light, but you’ll damage something else.

 So, if you’re driving a “spaceship”, best leave this to professionals.

 If you’re driving a medium or lower class car (read less complicated), go right ahead.